dragomano/Light-Portal/docs/src/en/pages/create-new.md

 Here you can configure:

+- status — inactive, active, or unapproved
 - permissions — specify who will access your page
 - category — if you like to keep things organized
-- transfer of authorship — if you want to change the author
+- type — default, internal, or draft

 ![Access tab](access_tab.png)